To get the most out of a heat pump, it's important to choose an efficient model and use it properly - here's how.

 - Choosing an efficient model

 Heat pumps are the most efficient way of using electricity to heat your home, but some are more efficient than others.

 Choose an ENERGY STAR® qualified heat pump for superior energy efficiency This could save you $150 a year on running costs, compared to a non-qualified model.

-Some heat pumps can ice up if the temperature is between 0°C and 5°C - ENERGY STAR heat pumps don’t.
-If you live in a cooler climate, ask your supplier if the heat pump you're looking at performs well in cooler temperatures, or check the latest ENERGY STAR qualified models.
+Some heat pumps can ice up if the temperature is between 0°C and 5°C - while ENERGY STAR qualified models are tested to perform at 2°C. If you live in a cooler climate, ask your supplier if the heat pump you're looking at performs well in cooler temperatures, or check the latest ENERGY STAR qualified models.

 - Insulate first - starting with your ceiling and floor.
 You'll be able to buy a smaller heat pump and your home will be cheaper to heat and cool effectively.

 - Choose a quality brand - from a reputable supplier that offers at least a 5-year warranty on parts and labour.

 - Make sure it's correctly sized - for the room you want to heat.
 If it's too small, it will have to work harder and cost you more to run.
 Your supplier will be able to discuss this with you.

 - Make sure it is well-installed – ask your installer if they comply with the EECA Good practice guide to heat pump installation.

 - Make sure it’s right for your climate - as the temperature drops, so does the performance of many heat pumps.
 A good quality unit - sized and installed correctly - should perform effectively down to minus 15°C. If you need your heat pump to perform at these temperatures, ask your heat pump supplier for advice.